arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ![Project wiring diagram](assets/diagram-v3.png)

-The relay module is powered by the Nano Matter `3.3V` pin and the relay is controlled with the `D4` pin.
+The relay module is powered by the Nano Matter `3.3V` output pin and the relay is controlled with the `D4` pin.
 Wire the AC cable with the lightbulb so the relay interrupts the current path when open.

 ***Be careful when handling with main voltages.***